Sagedurk/Yugioh-Card-Searcher/README.md

 1. Copy the .apk file, located in the root folder of the project, to an android device
 2. Make sure "install from unknown sources" is allowed on said android device
 3. Open the .apk to install the app

+If an android device is lacking, download Unity 2020.2.7f1 and open the project's root folder in Unity.
+When running it inside the Unity editor, make sure the *Index* scene is opened.

 ## USAGE INSTRUCTIONS
 **Card Information:** Gives information of a card, such as its card type, which archetype it belongs to, and what effect it has.